eduNEXT/xblock-content-restrictions/README.rst

 content.
 If the learner's IP address is in the whitelist, the content will be displayed.

-There are the available configuration options for the IP restriction:
+Here are the available configuration options for the IP restriction:

 - **IP Restriction**: Enable or disable the IP restriction.
 If disabled, the other configuration options will be ignored.